dbharbin/gitlab-pyapi/README.md

 <img src=photos/GroupProjectUserIDLocations.gif width=40% height=50% />

 # Code design
 The code is broken into three primary components.
-The EntryMenu.py is a primitive menu to use the tool. the featureLibrary.py contains all the scripts that interface to GitLab thru it's RESTful enterface.
-Finally, the remainder of the files are setup entry files to call into the featureLibrary.py from the EntryMenu.
+EntryMenu.py is a primitive menu to use the tool.
+The featureLibrary.py contains all the scripts that interface to GitLab thru it's RESTful enterface.
+Finally, the remainder of the files are separate setup and entry files to call into the featureLibrary.py for each desired function.

 # curl examples
 This section provides some working examples using curl to interface to github.com in case a person may want a starting point to do  some shell scripting.